seereason/mtl-unleashed/README.md

     evalState (return (get, get) :: (Foo, Bar)) (S mempty mempty)

+For what we have so far you can use the template haskell utilities included with lens, specifically makeClassy:

+    $(makeClassy ''S)

 You can even write instances to reach down into nested StateT's as long as you know the exact type you are reaching down through, in this case StateT Bar: